githubrohitsonawane7725/Predictive-Car-Price-Modelling-using-Linear-Regression-Deployed-using-AWS/README.md

 ```

 ### Terraform.tfvars
- - Contains variable values that will be passed into the modules.
-It defines critical details like resource names, cluster configuration, and ACR setup.
+ - The terraform.tfvars file is essential for managing variable values that are passed into the Terraform modules.
+It centralizes critical configuration details that drive the deployment, including resource names, cluster settings, and Azure
+   Container Registry (ACR) configurations.
+By defining these parameters in one place, you ensure that the deployment remains flexible and easily configurable.
 ```hcl
 resource_group_name_acr = "my-common-resource-group"
 location = "Central India"